Save 30% on online shipping anywhere in Canada and the US!

 Quench Hardening Steel

-Steel deserves a special mention when the quenching process is being discussed because its mechanical properties are very sensitive to quenching.
+Steel deserves a special mention when discussing the quenching process because its mechanical properties are very sensitive to quenching.
 Through a quenching process known as quench hardening, steel is raised to a temperature above its recrystallization temperature and rapidly cooled via the quenching process.
 The rapid quenching changes the crystal structure of the steel, compared with a slow cooling.
 Depending on the carbon content and alloying elements of the steel, it can get left with a harder, more brittle microstructure, such as martensite or bainite, when it undergoes the quench hardening process.
 These microstructures result in increased strength and hardness for the steel.
 However, they do leave the steel vulnerable to cracking and with a large reduction in ductility.
 For this reason, some steels are annealed or normalized following the quench hardening process.

 Metal Supermarkets

-Metal Supermarkets is the world’s largest small-quantity metal supplier with over 125 brick-and-mortar stores across the US, Canada, and United Kingdom.
+Celebrating 40 years of operation, Metal Supermarkets is the world’s largest small-quantity metal supplier with over 130 brick-and-mortar stores across the US, Canada, and United Kingdom.
 We are metal experts and have been providing quality customer service and products since 1985.

 At Metal Supermarkets, we supply a wide range of metals for a variety of applications.
 Our stock includes: mild steel, stainless steel, aluminum, tool steel, alloy steel, brass, bronze and copper.